 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Long Green Pepper

 Potato Buns(ContainsMilk, Wheat, Eggs, Soy)

-Meanwhile, in a large bowl, combine beef, remaining BBQ Seasoning, and a big pinch of salt and pepper.
-Form beef into two wide, roughly ½-inch-thick rounds (four rounds for 4 servings).
-Set aside half the pepper jack.
+• Meanwhile, in a large bowl, combine beef*, remaining BBQ Seasoning, and a big pinch of salt and pepper.
+Form mixture into two wide, roughly ½-inch-thick rounds (four rounds for 4 servings). • Set aside half the pepper jack for the next step.
 Divide remaining cheese between centers of each round.
 Fold edges of meat around cheese, shaping and sealing to create cheese-stuffed patties, each slightly wider than a burger bun.
 Season all over with salt and pepper.

 • Heat a large drizzle of oil in pan used for veggies over medium-high heat.
 Add patties and cook to desired doneness, 3-5 minutes per side. • In the last 1-2 minutes of cooking, top each patty with a layer of veggies (you may have some left over), then top with reserved pepper jack; cover pan to melt cheese.

 • While patties cook, halve and toast buns. • Spread cut sides of buns with spicy ketchup.
 Place smothered patties on bottom buns; drizzle with any remaining hot sauce if desired, then add top buns. • Divide burgers between plates and serve with potatoes and any remaining veggies on the side.